 1. Don’t fully integrate web analytics tracking and reporting

 The saying that if you don’t measure something you can’t identify if you are improving or not, rings true with website optimisation.
 Unless you have reliable web analytics monitoring and reporting of your KPIs from the beginning to the end of the user journey.
 You will never really know how your site is performing and what impact tactical changes have on your revenues.
 You will also struggle to prioritise effectively as you need web analytics to identify the value of each step in the user journey.
 Conversion optimisation strategy depends upon comprehensive and reliable web analytics to inform decision making.

 They are also important to validate test results and check the robustness of uplifts.
 A/B testing solutions only support certain browsers and devices and need to be configured to ensure they cover all important use cases.
 What if your test doesn’t include an alternative user journey?
 Your web analytics can help identify these kinds of problems so that you can fix them.

 2. Conversion Rate Optimisation Strategy = A/B Testing:

 Although A/B testing can be a useful optimisation technique, it is only one of many activities that an organisation needs to use for an effective conversion rate optimisation strategy.
 The chart below shows the many activities companies use to improve conversion rates.
-Companies that have an effective conversion rate optimisation strategy will do all of these and more.
-Further they won’t begin A/B testing until they have completed a thorough user experience audit to identify and fix problems with the customer experience.
+Companies that have an effective strategy will do all of these and more.
+Furthermore, they won’t begin A/B testing until they have completed a thorough user experience audit to identify and fix problems with the customer experience.

 3. Rely on Before & After Measures: